Vasuji/CarND-Vehicle-Detection/writeup_template.md

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?
+Instead of using whole image, the multi-scale window approach prevents calculation of feature vectors for the complete image and thus helps in speeding up the process.
+I used the following set of  ```ystart, ystop``` and ```scale``` for sliding window search:

 ```
-(390, 500, 1),
+[(360, 560, 1.5),
-(410, 600, 1.8),
+(400, 600, 1.8),
-(480, 650, 2.0),
-(500, 700, 2.5)
+(440, 700, 2.5)]
 ```

-The scale for the multi-window search and overlap to be considered was decided emperically.
+I determined the scale for the multi-window search and overlap by emperical study.

-The multi-scale window approach prevents calculation of feature vectors for the complete image and thus helps in speeding up the process.
-The following scales were emperically decided each having a overlap of 75% (decided by cells_per_step which is set as 2):
+Following are the images for multi scale sliding windows: